 Description for ANTH220G: This course focuses on indigenous peoples of South America’s Amazon region, and persistence and change in their cultures and histories, from 1500 to the present- especially in response to European colonizers, missionaries, modern states, and contemporary rain forest development.
 Participants consider the human rights issues involved, and critique conventional European representations of Amazonians, in ethnography, literature and film.
 Capabilities addressed: Critical reading, critical thinking, clear writing, academic self assessment, collaborative learning, information technology.

 Prerequisite: ENGL 102, and a minimum of 30 credits.
-Degree Students Only.
-Students may not take more than one 200G (Intermediate Seminar) course.
+Degree students only.

 Description for ANTH247: This course compares the processes of state formation in major civilizations, including Mesopotamia, Early Dynastic Egypt, Shang China, Aztecs of Mesoamerica, Inca of Peru.
 Recent archaeological and historical data are used to explore cross-cultural themes such as the provisioning of cities, role of religious ideology, social organization of land and labor, and gendered dimensions of power and social identity.